zachmay/cs616/reactions/reaction02.md

 extract those "type" rules from the examples in the introductory document, which was all that was available while working on the exercises.

-Similarly, it was difficult really keep track the difference between actions and fluents since they are syntactically identical.
+A related issue, it was difficult really keep track the difference between actions and fluents since they are syntactically identical.
 In isolation, is  *connect(serA, nodeA)* an action or a fluent?
-Even something as simple as saying that actions should be prepended with an exclamation point might be helpful, e.g.: *!connect(serA, nodeA)*.
+A simple rule like requiring actions to start with an exclamation point might be helpful, e.g.: *!connect(serA, nodeA)* would definitely be an action.

 More problems come up when we move to temporal constraints.
-After a closer re-reading of the paper, I think I better understand their role in the language (standing alongside but separate from the *AD* expressions), but between the paper and the introductory document, I still do not have much of a grasp on how to use TeAL to translate real requirements!
+After a closer re-reading of the paper, I think I better understand their role in the language (standing alongside but separate from the *AD* expressions), but between the paper and the introductory document, I still do not have much of a grasp on how to use *AD* expressions and temporal constraints together to translate real requirements!

 So, in the end, I wonder if the approach of using intermediate tools like Almost TeAL could be obviated with better training materials and possibly some syntactic changes to clear up confusion.
+Of course, this is just the sort of question that one would perform an experiment to answer.

 ### References